Altinity/clickhouse-operator/README.md

 **Warning!**
 **ClickHouse Operator is in beta.
 You can use it at your own risk.
 There may be backwards incompatible API changes up until the first major release.**

-**Release 0.3.0 is backward incompatible with 0.2.3 and earlier:**
-* **Pod and volume templates are spec'ed slightly differently (now they correspond to Kubernetes API) -- check corresponding examples, those were updated to reflect the change.**
-* **All managed objects have got the different naming approach, that includes installation and primary instances names.**

 ## Features

 The ClickHouse Operator for Kubernetes currently provides the following: